Scott Bevan: Coaching career

 On 4 July 2018, Bevan was announced as Birmingham City's Under-23s goalkeeping coach, the first time the club had appointed a goalkeeping coach solely dedicated to the under-23s.
 At the start of the 2020–21 season, he acted as first-team goalkeeper coach until Tony Roberts was appointed in October.

 In June 2022, Bevan was appointed by Philippines national team to be their goalkeeping coach in the third round of 2023 Asian Cup Qualifiers.

+In December 2022, he joined Wolverhampton Wanderers as the under-21s goalkeeping coach and head of the club's academy goalkeeping development.